JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

     - our scope was also constrained by the feasibility of implementing the MVP in 8 weeks...
 - Remote control car racing was pitched by one member of our team, since he has particular interest in RC cars.
 While the rest of us didn't have as much interest in the racing element itself, the technical challenges of the concept were intriguing.
     - The procedural generation of the racetrack was the novel and complex element of our project concept
-    - After deciding on the idea, there were still so many unknowns as none of us had experience with procedural generation
+    - There were many unknowns as none of us had experience with procedural generation
 - There was ambiguity in how to approach implementation; while AR RC racing games actually existed already, with some even allowing track customization, we didn't see anything using procedural generation for track customization